-Additional programs offered in 2018-19 include the Kennedy Scholars in the London Undergraduate Program who undertake independent research and a research seminar course in preparation for a senior thesis.
-The Rome International Scholars program offers a semester of specialized study in Rome and funding for disciplinary study and/or an internship during the summer following the semester of study.
+Additional programs offered in 2019-20 include the Kennedy Scholars in the London Undergraduate Program who undertake independent research and a research seminar course in preparation for a senior thesis.
+The Rome International Scholars program offers a semester of specialized study in Rome and funding for disciplinary study and/or a practicum during the summer following the semester of study.

-Candidates for Alcoy, Amman, Angers, Beijing, Berlin, Bologna, Dakar, Geneva, Heidelberg, Nagoya, Paris, Puebla, Rome, Russia, Santiago, Shanghai, Tokyo, and Toledo study abroad programs must demonstrate skills in the language of the country sufficient to make their period of residence and study fully profitable.
+Candidates for Alcoy, Amman, Angers, Beijing, Berlin, Bologna, Geneva, Heidelberg, Kigali, Nagoya, Paris, Puebla, Rome, Russia, Sao Paolo, Santiago, Shanghai, Tokyo, and Toledo study abroad programs must demonstrate skills in the language of the country sufficient to make their period of residence and study fully profitable.
 These skills may be developed through intensive or other language courses in the freshman or sophomore year.
 Previous study of the language in high school is mandatory for some programs.